kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 and servers SHOULD NOT make any assumptions based on the presence or lack thereof of priority frames.

-If the value is non-zero, then the least significant 8 bits indicates the sender's most preferred priority scheme, the second least significant 8 bits indicates the sender's second choice, and so on.
+If the value is non-zero, then the least significant 8 bits indicate the sender's most preferred priority scheme, the second least significant 8 bits indicate the sender's second choice, and so on.
 This allows expressing support for 4 schemes in HTTP/2 and 7 in HTTP/3.

-If any octet is 0, all more significant octets MUST also be 0.
+With the exception of 0, duplicate 8 bit values are not allowed.
+If any byte is 0, all more significant bytes MUST also be 0.
+A violation of either or both these restrictions MUST be treated as an error of type PROTOCOL_ERROR for HTTP/2 [RFC7540], or of type HTTP_SETTINGS_ERROR for HTTP/3 {{?I-D.ietf-quic-http}}.

 In HTTP/2, the setting SHOULD appear in the first SETTINGS frame and peers MUST NOT process the setting if it's received multiple times in order to